Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 //count is 0
 //count is 0
 //count is 0

+### Explanation :
+// The setInterval function does not update the count variable on each iteration because the count variable is passed by value, not by reference.
+This means that the setInterval function receives a copy of the current value of count when it is called, and any changes made to the count variable inside the setInterval function do not affect the original count variable.

 `NOTE :`  Here the start is not getting increment because the value is accessed from the global scope.
 Also this method won’t work in IE9 and less.